sebeq33/StegoMinecraft/README.md

 - Insert box (from pos1 to pos2) / Insert randomly (using key/seed)
 - Choose which block = 1, which = 0 (default: Bedrock & !Bedrock)
 - Output in a new copy / save in input
-- Choose modifiers (arbitrary offsets in modification with conditions)
+- Choose modifiers (arbitrary offsets in modification with conditions or limits)
 - Open FileExplorer in Minecraft save directory
 - Send a map to another ip ? (tcp)
 - Command line version / graphical version (Qt)